SeisComP/seiscomp/doc/base/style-guide.rst

 Use unique link names, e.g. including the upper-level section name or the module name.
 Use appropriate short names to fit within the texts.

-Create a lable within this |scname| documentation to the section on headings:
+Create a label within this |scname| documentation to the section on headings:

 .. code-block:: rst